Prime Minister Imran Khan's party to form government in PoK; The opposition denounces a "rigging" of the legislative elections | ExBulletin

 Bhutto claimed that the electoral commission did not take action against the PTI for violating electoral rules.

-“The PTI resorted to violence and rigging,” he said, adding that despite this, the PPP has become the largest opposition party with 11 seats, up from 3 seats last time.
-He also shared the party’s list of winners. candidates.
+“The PTI resorted to violence and rigging,” he said, adding that despite this, the PPP has become the largest opposition party with 11 seats, up from 3 the last time.
+He also shared the list of the party’s winning candidates.

 PML-N vice president Maryam said she had not accepted the results and would never accept them.
 “I also did not accept the 2018 results or recognize this bogus government,” she tweeted.